mjordan/islandora_workbench_docs/docs/media_types.md

 !!! note
     Drupal's use of Media types (image, video, document, etc.) is distinct from Islandora's use of "model", which identifies an intellectual entity as an image, video, collection, compound object, newspaper, etc.

-By default Workbench defines the following file extention to media type mapping:
+By default Workbench defines the following file extension to media type mapping:

 | File extensions | Media type |
 | --- | --- |